-Training and Translation Services for Migrant Workers
+Training and Translation Services for Agricultural Guest Workers

 Seasonal workers from other countries can be a great asset for farmers and growers who struggle to meet workforce demands during peak seasons.
 This can also present language and culture gaps, and challenges with training and workforce management.
-Our bilingual staff members have experience working with migrant workers from around the world, and we can help you bridge these gaps.
+Our bilingual staff members have experience working with agricultural guest workers from around the world, and we can help you bridge these gaps.
 We will help you translate important work safety notices, documents and other important information.
 We will also work with your existing crew members, managers and newly arriving workers to ensure everyone is on the same page.
 Working with us, you maintain independent control over workforce management and labor practices, while getting the help you need bridging language and culture gaps.

 Our Worker Orientation efforts include: